ecrmnn/danieleckermann.com/content/post/why-the-confirm-dialog-is-awesome.md

 title = "Why the confirm dialog is awesome"

 +++
 You've probably encountered this hundreds of times.
-You’re building an app and you want to prompt your user before performing a harmful or an non-undoable action.
+You’re building an app and you want to prompt your users before performing a harmful or an non-undoable action.

 Maybe you’re building an SPA with Vue or React - or maybe vanilla JavaScript.
 You search endlessly trying to find the right npm package.
 They all seem too complex with too much overhead.
 You want something simple, that won’t stop working when you some day in the future update your framework.

 I’ve been there so many times, searching for the perfect package.
 What I didn’t realize was that it was built into my browser all along.

+### Why it's awesome
+- Browser support / Built in
+- Does not require bundling
+- No added dependencies
+- No stryling required

+### Examples
 Here’s an example of `confirm` dialog using onclick on a plain link.
 ```html
 <a href="https://www.example.com" target="_blank" onclick="return confirm('Processed?')">Click me</a>